The Tenant Toolkit

 1. Once your advert is up – a tenant might show interest in the flat.
 They have already reached out to you and show interest in living in your backyard.

 2. You and the tenant organise a viewing.
-Viewings are important – Bitprop will not sign a lease with any interested tenants who has not viewed the apartment because they need to have a proper understanding of how much space is there.
+Viewings are important – Bitprop will not sign a lease with any interested tenants who have not viewed the apartment because they need to have a proper understanding of how much space is there.

 3. The tenant views the flat that they would like to move into.
 It has to be specific as different flats can have slight differences that either make the tenant happy or is a deal breaker.